krellian/kiosk/README.md

 GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Webian Shell Kiosk in the LICENSE file.
+You should have received a copy of the GNU General Public License along with Krellian Kiosk in the LICENSE file.
 If not, see
 <http://www.gnu.org/licenses/>.